DevSecOps Pipeline Overview: DevSecOps Simplified

 - Catches hard application failures.

-Both tools complement one another — making them essential part of a comprehensive application security testing process for any DevSecOps pipeline.
+Both tools complement one another — making them an essential part of a comprehensive application security testing process for any DevSecOps pipeline.

 Why SAST Is Necessary For Your DevSecOps Pipeline